candrewlee14/game-of-life-rs/README.md

 # game-of-life-rs
-Conway's Game of Life implemented in Rust.
+Conway's Game of Life implemented in Rust for the terminal (including mouse input).

 ## Controls
 - User can navigate the red cursor with the arrow keys or mouse (if your terminal supports mouse input)